 - A. Inspections and Audits; Enforcement Actions - 1.
 Licensees are subject to reasonable inspection by DBR, DEM and RIDOH.
-DBR, DEM and RIDOH and their authorized representatives have authority to enter a licensee's premises at reasonable times and to inspect in a reasonable manner, the premises and all equipment, materials, containers, and other things therein, including without limitation all records, files, financials, sales, transport, pricing and employee data, research, papers, processes, controls and to inventory any stock of marijuana, labels, containers, paraphernalia and other materials and products. - 2.
-Nothing herein shall be interpreted to limit the real time access of DBR, DEM and RIDOH to information stored in the Program Tracking System or any other tracking system approved by DBR and consistent with the Act. - 3.
+DBR, DEM and RIDOH and their authorized representatives have authority to enter a licensee's premises at reasonable times and to inspect in a reasonable manner, the premises and all equipment, materials, containers, and other things therein, including without limitation all records, files, financials, sales, transport, pricing and employee data, research, papers, processes, controls and to inventory any stock of marijuana, labels, containers, paraphernalia and other materials and products. - Nothing herein shall be interpreted to limit the real time access of DBR, DEM and RIDOH to information stored in the Program Tracking System or any other tracking system approved by DBR and consistent with the Act. - 3.
 Pursuant to the Act and consistent with AIA 2018, § 297(B)(e)(2)(A), any licensee who negligently violates the Act or these Regulations, including the occurrence of "negligence" (as defined in these Regulations) on the licensee's part, is subject to a DBR administered corrective action plan to correct the application including: - a.
 A reasonable date by which the licensee shall correct the negligent violation as approved by DBR; - b.
-A requirement that the licensee shall periodically report to DBR on the compliance of the licensee with these Regulations for a period of not less than the next two (2) calendar years; and/or - c.
-Any other corrective terms, conditions or exclusions as required by DBR or by 7 C.F.R. § 990.6.
+A requirement that the licensee shall periodically report to DBR on the compliance of the licensee with these regulations for a period of not less than the next two (2) calendar years; and/or - c.
+Any other corrective terms, conditions or exclusions as required by DBR or by 7 C.F.R. § 990.6. - d.
+A licensee that obtains a negligent violation three (3) times within a five (5) year period becomes ineligible to produce hemp for a period of five (5) years from the date of the third (3rd) violation.